Eric Brouwer, PhD

 Patricia brings over 20 years of financial and strategic management experience and for the past five years Ms. Lie has held the position of Director of Finance and Administration at SQI.
 Prior to joining SQI, Ms. Lie was Professor of Business (Accounting) at Sheridan College; held various roles at Toronto Dominion Bank Financial Group following five years at PwC LLP, a Canadian public audit firm.

 Ms. Lie holds a B.Comm degree from the University of Windsor.
 She holds a Chartered Accountant designation from the Chartered Professional Accountants Ontario and is a Certified Financial Analyst (CFA).

 Aye Nyein San M.A.
 Sc.

 Vice President Engineering

 Aye brings over 10 years of experience in the medical device industry, developing prototypes to IVD products within the ISO 13485 quality system.
-Aye has a breath of experience in the areas of system automation, software design, usability (UI/UX) features, image processing and liquid handling systems.
+Aye has a breadth of experience in the areas of system automation, software design, usability (UI/UX) features, image processing and liquid handling systems.

 Aye earned a promotion to her current role in 2017, after serving as the company’s director of platform engineering since 2013.
 Aye oversees a team of automation and software engineers in the design, development and operations of the SQI automation systems and fulfilling the specifications of SQI product roadmap.